JoachimSchneider/MicroEmacs/README.md

 This is an unofficial repository for the MicroEMACS Editor by Daniel M. Lawrence.

-Its purpose is to keep this wonderful editor usable and alive by doing necessary source code maintenance (currently for some Unix operating systems, e.g. AIX, FreeBSD, OpenBSD, Linux and Solaris, for MSDOS and
---- thanks to the contribution of Martin Vorlaender --- for OpenVMS):
+Its purpose is to keep this wonderful editor usable and alive by doing necessary source code maintenance.
+Currently it works on some Unix operating systems, e.g. AIX, FreeBSD, OpenBSD, Linux and Solaris, on MSDOS (using Turbo C or DJGPP), on Windows (XP up to 11) with CygWin and --- thanks to the contribution of Martin Vorlaender --- on OpenVMS:

 * Bug fixing,
 * porting to current operating systems and